PAYONE-GmbH/PCP-ServerSDK-ruby/README.md

 ### General

-To use this SDK you need to construct a `CommunicatorConfiguration` which encapsulate everything needed to connect to the PAYONE Commerce Platform.
+To use this SDK you need to construct a `PCPServerSDK::CommunicatorConfiguration` which encapsulate everything needed to connect to the PAYONE Commerce Platform.

 ```rb
 require 'pcp-server-ruby-sdk'